shaharsery/5V-Power-Bank/README.md

 This project is a 5V rechargeable power bank, intended for use with 1 Li-ion / Li-Pol 3.7V rechargeable battery cell.

-The design supports up to 1A of charge and output currents.
+The design supports up to 1A of charge current and up to 1A of output current.

 The exact specification of this design are strongly related to the battery used and other elements such as components used, enclosure, wall adapter etc.